chitoku-k/edgerouter-exporter/README.md

 Download the latest version of edgerouter-exporter and move it to the directory where it persists after the EdgeOS upgrades.
 Note that the root permission is required because it internally calls `ubnt_vtysh`.

+To find on which architecture your model is running, refer to [EdgeRouter - Hardware Offloading].

 ### MediaTek-based devices